sentryco/SplitViewKit/README.md

 - we need a clever way to regen window on orientation, sizeclass and window resize. do research on forcing view to update. these now work. but the refresh code should be one call. use copilot to figure it out etc.

-- Print columnwidths to see if they are being updated correctly 🏀

 - check with copilot if anything changed with NavigationSplitView from ios 17 to ios 18

 - Also consider showing back button instead of sidebar toggle button in compact mode 👈👈👈

-- Consider using automatic instead of ballanced.
-If things can be simpler.
-Look into it.

 - Figure out how to avoid subduing the colors in compact mode (maybe because of hybrid color?, try pure black etc?)

 - Test support for dark / lightmode (make different b/w gifs etc)